tferrari92/automate-all-the-things/README.md

 <br/>

 ## Create DockerHub Service Connections
-This service connection is required for our Azure DevOps pipelines to interact with other AWS.
+This service connection is required for our Azure DevOps pipelines to be able to push images to your DockerHub registry.

 1. Go back to Azure DevOps and open your project.
 2. Go to Project settings on the left side menu (bottom-left corner).